tamb/substate/README.md

-# SubState
+# ☂️ SubState

+## State Management that makes sense

 ## The Problem
 State management with Redux is really nice.
 It's also nice with Vuex.
-But it's lacking in filtering.
-When using a Pub/Sub you can filter by "topic" or by "content" but you can easily lose track of events being fired.
-Well it's hybrid time!
+But it can get convoluted really quickly.
+It's almost like a pub/sub may do the trick, but that's missing modules, immutability, etc.  Well it's hybrid time!

 ## Purpose
 * To manage state with a simple PubSub pattern